raul23/interactive-organizer/README.rst

 the ``interactive_organizer`` script didn't use the option ``custom-move-base-dir`` (by default it is set to empty).
 Thus, the new path starts from the current working directory.

-The file in this example will be saved relative to the current working directory but you can also give a full path as it is shown in the next example.
+The file in this example will be saved relative to the current working directory but you can also give a full path.

 |

-The script will ask you to enter the new path where you want the ebook file to be moved.
-It autocompletes the path that you enter so that it is easier for you to navigate through your filesystem:
+The script autocompletes the path that you enter so that it is easier for you to navigate through your filesystem:

 .. image:: ./images/move_file_autocompletes.png
    :target: ./images/move_file_autocompletes.png